munificent/magpie/doc/site/markdown/multimethods.md

         "a" method() // a second
     end

 It is impossible to have a method collision in Magpie.
 If you try to define two methods with the same name and pattern in the same scope, it will [throw an error](error-handling.html).
-This way, you're free to define methods that are called in a way that appears natural without having to worry about shooting yourself in the foot.
+This way, you can define methods that have a nice readable calling syntax without having to worry about breaking code in some other part of the codebase.

 <p class="future">Checking for pattern collisions hasn't been implemented yet.</p>